By the end of this section, you will be able to:

 - Grassroots International which works for global justice;

-In 2013, at the age of twenty-five, Ritchie Torres became the youngest member of the New York City Council and the first gay council member to represent the Bronx (Figure 1.14).
+In 2013, at the age of twenty-five, Ritchie Torres became the youngest member of the New York City Council and the first gay council member to represent the Bronx (Figure 1.12).
 Torres became interested in social justice early in his life.
 He was raised in poverty in the Bronx by his mother and a stepfather who left the family when Torres was twelve.
-The mold in his family’s public housing apartment caused him to suffer from asthma as a child, and he spent time in the hospital on more than one occasion because of it.
+The mold in his family’s public housing apartment caused him to have asthma as a child, and he spent time in the hospital on more than one occasion because of it.
 His mother’s complaints to the New York City Housing Authority were largely ignored.
 In high school, Torres decided to become a lawyer, participated in mock trials, and met a young and aspiring local politician named James Vacca.
 After graduation, he volunteered to campaign for Vacca in his run for a seat on the City Council.
 After Vacca was elected, he hired Torres to serve as his housing director to reach out to the community on Vacca’s behalf.
 While doing so, Torres took pictures of the poor conditions in public housing and collected complaints from residents.
 In 2013, Torres ran for a seat on the City Council himself and won.
-He remains committed to improving housing for the poor.22
+In November 2020, Torres was elected to the U.S. House of Representatives to represent New York's 15th congressional district.
+He and Mondaire Jones, who represents NY 17, are the first openly gay Black men elected to Congress.
+He remains committed to improving housing for the poor.29

 Why don’t more young people run for local office as Torres did?
 What changes might they effect in their communities if they were elected to a government position?